Diversity in Clinical Psychology

 Annual Diversifying Clinical Psychology Event

 Loyola graduate students and faculty have teamed up with other clinical psychology programs in Chicago to host an annual event titled, “Diversifying Clinical Psychology.”
 This event aims to engage students from underrepresented groups in the field of clinical psychology.
 The event offers an opportunity for undergraduate students and post baccalaureates to learn more about the field of clinical psychology and how to apply to PhD programs.
 The event includes presentations by clinical psychology program directors and faculty, panels by a diverse group of current graduate students and faculty, time to network with faculty and students, and an opportunity to present a research poster.
-This upcoming event will be held on Saturday November 5th, 2021 with events between 9am-4pm.
+This upcoming will be held on Saturday November 5th, 2021 with events between 9am-4pm.
 Register for the event and see the scheduled events for the 2022 Diversifying Clinical Psychology Day.

 Financial Resources for Students